zenozeng/vbin/README.md

 Living in other OS from the comfort of Linux tools, using vagrant, for Chinese users.

+Vbin only provide binaries.
+Config files are still in your home.

 ## Basic Info

 Provider: virtualbox